We’ll call you!

 Tented accommodation on Mount Kilimanjaro (modern, comfortable 4-Season tents North Face VE-25 or Jerry Kilimanjaro Tents).

 All hotel accommodation is based on a sharing basis (i.e. you will be sharing with your travel companion a twin/double room.
-If you travel alone, we will match you with a same-sex adventurer.
+If you travel solo on a group expedition, we will room you with a same-sex participant.
 Single occupancy in a hotel is available upon request and extra chargers apply.

 Breakfast in the hotel before and after the trek.

 All meals on the trek.
 Our Kilimanjaro diet includes energy-rich and highly nutritious meals prepared by our professional high-altitude cooks.
 In our menu you will find different soups, garnishes, several types of fish and meat, fresh fruit and vegetables; vegetarian/gluten-free/halal options are available at no extra cost.

 All drinks on the trek (juices, coffee, tea, hot chocolate and water).